Shoemaker703/college_retention/README.md

 ## Business Understanding

-[According to the National Center for Education Statistics (NCES)](https://nces.ed.gov/programs/coe/indicator/ctr), "Retention rates measure the percentage of first-time undergraduate students who return to the same institution the following fall, and graduation rates measure the percentage of first-time, full-time undergraduate students who complete their program at the same institution within a specified period of time."
+[According to the National Center for Education Statistics (NCES)](https://nces.ed.gov/programs/coe/indicator/ctr), "Retention rates measure the percentage of first-time undergraduate students who return to the same institution the following fall."
 Figure 1 below is from the NCES website linked above, which shows retention rates for all college, public, private nonprofit, and private for-profit institutions.
 The figure also includes additional information for three different acceptance rates: all, open, and less than 25%.

 The target variable in this project will be student retention rates.
 Given that this project focuses on all types of college institutions, we can take the 81% rate indicated by the "All institutions—All acceptance rates" on the NCES website to represent our average retention rate.
 This rate only includes full-time students, but many of the schools in this analysis have both full- and part-time students.
 Thus, I will create a "weighted retention rate" for each school calculated by adding the number of retained full- and part-time students, divided by the total number of students enrolled at the institution.
 [Part-time retention rates](https://nces.ed.gov/ipeds/TrendGenerator/app/build-table/7/33?rid=4&cid=1) are often much lower than full-time retention rates, which means many schools in this analysis will be below this 81% threshold.
 However, given the importance of retention rates for all students, I think it is okay to set a high bar for this metric.